What PC Specs Do You Need to Run an LLM Locally? (2026 Guide)

 | Case + Cooling | Mid-tower + air cooler | ~$100 |

-What you can run: Qwen3.5-9B and similar lightweight models.
-Fast responses, handles coding help, writing assistance, and everyday Q&A without breaking a sweat.
+What you can run: Gemma 4 26B MoE — fast responses, handles coding help, writing assistance, and everyday Q&A without breaking a sweat.
+This is a legitimately capable model, not a toy.

-What you can't run: 27B+ models — not enough VRAM.
+What you can't run: Dense 31B+ models — not enough VRAM.
 Don't try to force it; performance will be miserable.

 This tier splits into two meaningful sub-levels based on what you actually want to run.

-Option A — 16 GB VRAM (RTX 5070 Ti): Significantly faster inference than the entry tier for 9B models.
+Option A — 16 GB VRAM (RTX 5070 Ti): Significantly faster inference than the entry tier for MoE models.
 The output speed jump is noticeable.
-However — 27B models need 17–20 GB of VRAM, which means they'll overflow into system RAM on a 16 GB card.
-It'll technically run, but slowly.
-Not recommended if 27B is your target.
+Gemma 4 26B MoE runs well here.
+However, dense 31B models need 20+ GB, which means they'll overflow into system RAM on a 16 GB card.

 Full mid-range build (24 GB tier):